KyoumaX/model_training/README.md

 # Logistic Regression & Random Forest Classifier
-1. Obtained the _ dataset from Kaggle
+1. Obtained the "Telco customer churn" dataset from Kaggle
 2. Performed cleaning, header standardization, data type adjustment, scaling (for numeric fields) and encoding (for categoric fields)
 3. Built and trained a LogisticRegression model with L1-Regularization on processed dataset, and performed grid search to obtain best value of regularization coefficient
 4. Performed 5-fold cross validation and obtained ~78% accuracy for the LogisticRegrression model